silviobassi/silviobassi/README.md

 - Integration with WhatsApp
 - Loyalty program management for generating vouchers, discount coupons, and offers
 - Support for different customer levels: Bronze, Silver, and Gold

-For both projects, I am using Azure DevOps for project management and as a repository for the source code.